zulip/zulip/docs/production/upgrade-or-modify.md

 ### Upgrading from Debian 10 to 11

-1. Upgrade your server to the latest Zulip `4.x` release.
+1. Upgrade your server to the latest `5.x` release.
+You can only upgrade to Zulip Server 6.0 and newer after completing this process, since newer releases don't support Debian 10.

 2. As the Zulip user, stop the Zulip server and run the following to back up the system: